vietanhle0101/vietanhle0101.github.io/_pages/about.md

 # Recent News

-* March 2022: My joint article with Dr. Andreas Malikopoulos, <em>“A Cooperative Optimal Control Framework for Connected and Automated Vehicles in Mixed Traffic Using Social Value Orientation”</em>, has been submitted to the 2022 IEEE Conference on Decision and Control (CDC 2022).
+* March 2022: My joint article with Dr. Andreas Malikopoulos, <em>“A Cooperative Optimal Control Framework for Connected and Automated Vehicles in Mixed Traffic Using Social Value Orientation”</em>, has been submitted to the 2022 IEEE Conference on Decision and Control (CDC 2022) [[arXiv preprint]](https://arxiv.org/abs/2203.17106).

-* March 2022: My joint article with Ishtiaque Mahbub and Dr. Andreas Malikopoulos, <em>“Safety-Aware and Data-Driven Predictive Control for Connected Automated Vehicles at a Mixed Traffic Signalized Intersection”</em>, has been submitted to the 10th IFAC Symposium on Advances in Automotive Control.
+* March 2022: My joint article with Ishtiaque Mahbub and Dr. Andreas Malikopoulos, <em>“Safety-Aware and Data-Driven Predictive Control for Connected Automated Vehicles at a Mixed Traffic Signalized Intersection”</em>, has been submitted to the 10th IFAC Symposium on Advances in Automotive Control [[arXiv preprint]](https://arxiv.org/abs/2203.05739).

 * December 2021: My CDC 2021 paper was presented at the conference, in an invited session on "Gaussian Process Based Identification and Control".